alzithetrivialmind/CertiTrack/README.md

 ## The Problem

-In Indonesian shipyards (galangan kapal), heavy lifting equipment like cranes, shackles, and wire ropes must be tested and certified regularly.
-This is not optional—it's a legal requirement under Permenaker No. 8/2020 and international maritime standards.
+Heavy lifting equipment—cranes, hoists, forklifts, shackles, wire ropes, chain slings—must be tested and certified regularly.
+This applies across industries: shipyards, construction sites, manufacturing plants, mining operations, oil & gas facilities, warehouses, and logistics hubs.

+Regulations like Indonesia's Permenaker No. 8/2020, OSHA standards, and international codes (LOLER, ASME) mandate periodic inspection and certification.
+Non-compliance means operational shutdowns, legal liability, and most critically, risk to human life.

 Yet the reality on the ground is far from compliant.